ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 lose its state, as well as with multiple servers in loosely-synchronized data centers.

-Maintaing a consistent global state is possible, but only in some limited circumstances, namely for very sophisticated operators or situations where there is a single server with good state management.
+Maintaining a consistent global state is possible, but only in some limited circumstances, namely for very sophisticated operators or situations where there is a single server with good state management.
 We will need something better.